JesseTNRoberts/SP25-CSC4220/gradproject-cv.md

 Please refer to the section on the [Final Project Report](#final-project-report) for more information on how your first draft will roughly be graded.
 Your first draft will be graded more leniently than your final submission, but we’re still looking for largely the same elements.
 You do not need to submit the video and test set performance components for milestone 5, but you are expected to submit a comprehensive written report that summarizes your analysis.

-Submit to the [first draft project report assignment](https://www.gradescope.com/courses/827978/assignments/5045727/) on Gradescope by **11:59pm on December 2**.
+Submit to the [first draft project report assignment](https://www.gradescope.com/courses/827978/assignments/5045727/){:target="_blank"} on Gradescope by **11:59pm on December 2**.

 ### Milestone 6: External Peer Review (7.5%) - December 6, 2024

-Each student will peer review a project from another group; each student will be graded separately based on the feedback they provide in their review.
+Each group will peer review a project from another group; each group will be graded together based on the feedback they provide in their review.
 Each review should include the following components:

 1. (1.5%) A summary of the report.
 The summary should address at least the following:
 - What is the conclusion drawn from the EDA and modeling results?